dmsc/fastbasic/compiler/USAGE.md

              file name given does not have an extension, `.tgt` is added.

 - `library`: Gives the name of the library to link with a compiled FastBasic program for this target.
-Only one library file is allowed, the last one read takes precedence.
+Only one library file is allowed.
+The last one read takes precedence.

 - `config`: Gives the name of the linker configuration file used for this target.